Small Time Crooks

 Small Time Crooks is a 2000 American crime-comedy film written and directed by Woody Allen.
 It stars Allen, Hugh Grant, Elaine May and Tracey Ullman.
 The picture's plot has some similarities to that of the 1942 comedy Larceny, Inc.

 Small Time Crooks was the highest-grossing film directed by Allen at the North American box office between 1989's Crimes and Misdemeanors and 2005's Match Point.
-The film also received positive reviews from critics.
+The film was released by DreamWorks Pictures on May 19, 2000 and received positive reviews from critics while grossing $29.9 million against a $25 million budget.

 Allen has never said whether the film's similarity to Larceny, Inc. was deliberate or if his film was in any way inspired by it.
 The plot also parallels episodes of at least two American TV series: Gomer Pyle ("Dynamite Diner") and Car 54, Where Are You? ("The White Elephant").

 Plot

+Ray Winkler, an ex-convict who lives in a small apartment with his wife, Frances ("Frenchy"), and works as a dishwasher, comes up with a plan to rob a bank by leasing a building that used to house a pizzeria and, with his cronies, digging a tunnel to the bank from the building's basement.
+Frenchy will cover what they are doing by selling cookies upstairs.
+Ray and Frenchy will then live their dream by retiring in Florida.

-Career criminal Ray and his cronies want to lease a closed pizzeria so they can dig a tunnel from the basement of the restaurant to a nearby bank.
-Ray's wife Frenchy covers what they are doing by selling cookies in the restaurant.
-The robbery scheme soon proves to be a miserable failure, but the cookie business is a hit.
-After they franchise the business, selling cookies makes them millionaires.
+The robbery scheme soon proves to be a miserable failure, but the cookie business is so successful that Frenchy has to hire her cousin May as help.
+May gives away the scheme to a police officer, who lets them off in exchange for a piece of the business.
+After they franchise the business, selling Frenchy's cookies makes them all millionaires.
+Frenchy revels in becoming a part of high society, but Ray is unhappy, preferring his old life and still dreaming of Florida.

-One day Frenchy throws a big party and overhears people making fun of their poor decorating taste and lack of culture.
-She asks an art dealer named David to train her and Ray so they can fit in with the American upper class.
-Ray hates every minute of it, but Frenchy likes their new culture.
+Frenchy throws a big party in their new home and overhears people making fun of her poor decorating taste and lack of culture.
+She approaches art dealer David Perrette and proposes paying him to train her and Ray so they can fit in with the American upper class.
+David takes them on various cultural outings; Frenchy enjoys herself, but Ray hates every minute of it, eventually ceasing to participate in the outings with them.